mjijackson/strata/SPEC.md

-This specification aims to formalize the Strata protocol for building web applications using the node.js JavaScript platform.
-You can (and should) use the strata.lint middleware to enforce it.
-When you develop middleware, be sure to add a strata.lint before and after to catch all mistakes.
+This specification aims to formalize the Strata protocol for building web applications.
+Use the strata.lint middleware to catch common mistakes.

 # Applications